aws-samples/aws-builders-fair-projects/reinvent-2019/soccer-bots/README.md

 ## Architecture ##

-For the architecture see the PDF file "docs/.pdf".
+For the architecture see the PDF file "docs/SoccerBotsArchitecture.pdf".
-For the physical build and software setup instructions see the file "docs/SoccerBotsArchitecture.pdf"

 Have fun!